Mummers' play: Philadelphia

 In Philadelphia every New Year's Day there is a Mummers' Day Parade that showcases pageantry and creativity.
 This grand parade has history in the old world, and performances in Philadelphia began in the year 1900.
 The parade traces back to mid-17th-century roots, blending elements from Swedish, Finnish, Irish, English, German, and other European heritages, as well as African heritage.
-The parade is related to the Mummers Play tradition from Britain and Ireland.
+The parade is related to the Mummers' Play tradition from Britain and Ireland.
 Revivals of this tradition are still celebrated annually in South Gloucestershire, England on Boxing Day along with other locations in England and in parts of Ireland on St. Stephen's Day and also in the Canadian province of Newfoundland and Labrador around Christmas.

-Other types of mummers

 Feast entertainers

 Mumming was used as a means of entertaining at feasts and functions, particular mention is made of one feast where 150 torch bearers lead the same number of mummers in, who would do acrobatics in a variety of costumes, including animal costumes.